JohnEarnest/ok/ike/Readme.md

 - `pi`: the mathematical constant Pi (read only)
 - `tr`: tick rate; how many times per second `tick` and `draw` are fired (read and write)

 iKe provides a number of pre-defined palettes.
-Since transparency is useful, the last color of each palette is fully transparent:
+Since transparency is useful, the last color of most palettes is fully transparent:

 - `cga`: CGA palette 1 (4 colors + transparency)
 - `hot`: hot dog stand (4 colors + transparency)